 You won’t come across too many characters in Cloudbank, but those that you do are incredibly well acted, and help make the story that much more engaging.
 The music is also one Transistor’s highest notes, written and produced by Darren Korb, who had also worked on Bastion’s brilliant soundtrack.
 Described as “old-world electronic post-rock” by Korb, it sets the stage perfectly in Cloudbank, making the game a truly immersive experience as you wander its sullen city streets.
 And just to add its musical score, despite Red’s inability to talk, she can uniquely hum along to each track at the press of a button.
 It’s the little things.

 The bulk of your time in Transistor however will be engaging with its deep combat system.
-Players will have to make use of real-time and turn-based tactics-like combat, a process referred to as “Turn()” to battle against the Process, the enemies swarming Cloudbank.
+Players will have to make use of real-time and turn-based tactics combat, a process referred to as “Turn()” to battle against the Process, the enemies swarming Cloudbank.
 Entering Turn() freezes enemies, and players will have a limited amount of meter to burn by using attacks and traversing the arena.
 Once initiated, you’ll have to wait for the meter to fill back up to use any attacks, real-time (which uses no meter) or otherwise, often forcing players to judge which attack plan will be more efficient.
 It can take a little getting used to, but think V.A.T.S. in Fallout.

-Red’s attacks and abilities, referred to as “Functions”, are gained through story progression as well as leveling up.
-Each function can serve up to three roles, an attack, a passive ability, or an upgrade to an attack.
+Red’s attacks and abilities, referred to as “Functions”, are gained through story progression as well as levelling up.
+Each Function can serve up to three roles, an attack, a passive ability, or an upgrade to an attack.
 The number of slots can all be upgraded, allowing the player to have an unimaginably huge assortment of options when deciding a method of attack.
 I think the amount of options can be very overwhelming at first, and maybe too vast (calculated to be about 22 billion possible combinations!), especially when some layouts are objectively much better than others.
 Combat can actually get a bit repetitive when you find one combination that works effectively, but the game tries to alleviate this by unlocking Cloudbank’s backstory information from the usage of every function being used as each of the three options.

 Death is handled by having each of Red’s four attacks taken away in turn before a game over screen, a process that I honestly found frustrating.
 When using an attack I found to be optimal for the situation, having it disappear on me after losing one of my lives often lead to giving up and letting myself die just to have that attack return.
-It’s another way Transistor attempts to shake up your techniques, however when some attacks are undeniably more useful than others, it can be irritating to be forced to resort to less effective options.
+It’s another way Transistor attempts to shake up your techniques, but when some attacks are undeniably more useful than others, it can be irritating to be forced to resort to less effective options.

 In the end, Transistor is a game with stunning presentation and many unique and clever ideas that are held back a bit by its sometimes frustrating and overwhelming combat system, as well a plot that while interesting, may leave you scratching your head.
 You’ll be left with a memorable impression of Cloudbank and its inhabitants though, along with more than enough fun and exciting encounters, and I think Transistor is still definitely worth the play.
 While not as strong as its predecessor Bastion, it still left me a huge fan of Supergiant Games and very excited for their future.